-Set in an alternate universe, specifically Paris in 1941, where electricity was never discovered—coal and steam provided the energy to run a city—and the Napoleonic dynasty continued a rather fruitful lineage, April and the Extraordinary World (Avril et le monde truqué) is a steampunk trip through French sci-fi animation, one that relies heavily on a coming-of-age trope while cribbing from the handbooks of Jules Verne and H.G.
+Set in an alternate universe, specifically Paris in 1941, where electricity was never discovered—coal and steam provide the energy to run a city—and the Napoleonic dynasty continued a rather fruitful lineage, April and the Extraordinary World (Avril et le monde truqué) is a steampunk trip through French sci-fi animation, one that relies heavily on a coming-of-age trope while cribbing from the handbooks of Jules Verne and H.G.
 Wells.

-But none of these window dressings get in the way of April as a coming-of-age adventure, one where April must overcome, and step outside of, her parent’s shadow.
-She has to establish her own identity while also reconciling her previous disgust with the male sex with her sudden attraction to it.
+But none of these window dressings get in the way of April as a coming-of-age adventure, one where April must overcome and step outside of her parent’s shadow.
+She has to establish her own identity while also reconciling her previous disgust with the male sex with a sudden attraction to it.
 And do the one thing her mother couldn’t: invent a serum that allows for eternal life—a fertility drug, if you will.

 April and the Extraordinary World is a fantastic ride through imagination, one that will delight younger audiences while allowing the adults in the theater to tuck their tongues firmly in their cheeks.
 The best-animated works usually aim for this range, but in April, it is pulled off in a way that feels fresh and new.